PenpenBerboss/PenpenBerboss/README.md

 ### 🚀 About Me

-I am a **junior developer evolving into a Data & AI Engineer**, passionate about building impactful digital solutions that combine **software engineering, data management, and artificial intelligence**.
+I am a **Senior MERN developer evolving into a Data & AI Engineer**, passionate about building impactful digital solutions that combine **software engineering, data management, and artificial intelligence**.

 My vision is clear:
 👉 **Design intelligent systems that solve real business problems, especially in emerging markets.**